-Take a handful of fresh basil and spinach leaves and turn them into a nut-free vegan pesto in 5 minutes!
-To make this Italian classic condiment vegan you will need SEVEN simple ingredients.
-No expensive pine nuts or cashews nuts will be required to make this tasty spinach pesto recipe.
+Take a handful of fresh basil and spinach leaves and turn them into a nut-free pesto in 5 minutes!
+This tasty vegan spinach pesto recipe will require no expensive pine nuts or cashew nuts, only seven simple ingredients.

-The original Italian pesto (also called pesto alla genovese) is made of pine nuts, basil leaves, Parmesan or Pecorino cheese, and a bit of salt.
+The original Italian pesto (also called “pesto alla Genovese“) is made of pine nuts, basil leaves, Parmesan or Pecorino cheese, and a bit of salt.
 Traditionally, all ingredients are crushed in a mortar and mixed with olive oil.
-This is the base of all pesto variations including pesto with spinach.
+This is the base of all pesto variations, including spinach pesto.

-- Sunflower seeds (instead of pine nuts or cashews)
+- Sunflower seeds → instead of pine nuts

 - Extra virgin olive oil